-This course is an introduction to coastal sediment processes and applied coastal geomorphology.
-Waves and other coastal hydrodynamics, sediment transport, and interaction between natural processes and man's activities such as dredging, jetties, and beachfills will be studied.
-The barrier island coast of Alabama will be used extensively in field trip investigations of these processes Prerequisites - Basic science major.
+An introduction to coastal sediment processes and applied coastal geomorphology.
+Waves and other coastal hydrodynamics, sediment transport, and interaction between natural process and man's activities such as dredging, jetties, and beachfills will be studied.
+The barrier island coast of Alabama will be used extensively in field trip investigations of these processes.

+Prerequisites - Basic science major.